 - 1 USA Visa Requirements for Pakistani Passport

-Requirements for USA Visa in Pakistan?
+- 2 How to Apply for USA visa in Pakistan?

 - A passport, valid for 6 months